ethz-asl/reinmav-gym/README.md

 openai gym environment for reinforcement quadrotor

 # Requirements

-python3.6 (or above), vpython and baseline
+python3.6 (or above), vpython and baseline.

+Code was tested on Ubuntu 16.04, 18.04 and macOS.

 ## for mujoco env